-Amended §114.2(b)(5) updates "division of self-insurance regulation of the" and "Commission" to "Texas Department of Insurance, Division."
+Amended §114.2(b)(5) updates "division of self-insurance regulation of the" to "Texas Department of Insurance, Division of Workers' Compensation," and deletes "Commission."
 This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.